 The bokit stall is pretty unique, I mean, I never thought I would ever eat one again after leaving Martinique.
-Bokit-La is run by a pair of Guadeloupeens, who Tom and I had a lively conversation with in French (maybe some Creole, but it’s rusty).
-I had the chicken bokit, and Tom the salted cod.
+Bokit-La is run by a pair of Guadeloupeens, who my partner and I had a lively conversation with in French (maybe some Creole, but it’s rusty).
+I had the chicken bokit, and him the salted cod.
 They also have grilled aubergine for those that swing the vegetarian way.

-The only fault of Ally Pally is that if you don’t live in north London or have a car (and I mean Tom must be the only twenty-something with a ride in London) then it’s actually quite hard to access.
+The only fault of Ally Pally is that if you don’t live in north London or have a car (and I mean my partner must be the only twenty-something with a ride in London) then it’s actually quite hard to access.

 Theatres and Cinemas